CP

 The wrong family is most of how stain jobs fail.
 Penetrating oil on raw pine without a conditioner: blotchy.
 Water-based on dense maple expecting deep walnut color: chalky tint.
 Gel on a deck: peeling at year two.
 Match the chemistry to the wood and the surface and the can falls into place.

-Five stains on bare red oak, southern yellow pine, and white oak panels at 70°F and 50% RH.
-Half the pine panels got a pre-stain conditioner; half stayed raw.
-Single-coat on penetrating oils per TDS, two-coat on gel stains, two-coat Cabot Semi-Solid on cedar shingle samples.
-Cured 14 days before any measurement.
+Five stains tested on bare red oak, southern yellow pine, and white oak panels at 70°F and 50% RH — half the pine panels got a pre-stain conditioner, half stayed raw, cured 14 days before any measurement.
+Plus three furniture refinishers and one trim carpenter interviewed on production work; pick-specific findings (4-hour soak weight, ΔE between grain bands) live in each pick’s review below.

 • Furniture, interior doors, trim — oak / walnut / mahogany, full color depth, willing to overnight the recoat: Minwax Wood Finish.